 Yosemite National Park

-Experience the wild heart of Yosemite National Park on a professionally guided backpacking trip, mountain climb, or day hike.
-From granite summits to high alpine lakes and quiet backcountry camps, we craft custom adventures that match your goals and ability.
-We handle the permits and logistics—you focus on the experience.
+Experience the wild heart of Yosemite National Park on a professionally guided backpacking trip or mountain climb.
+From granite summits to high alpine lakes and quiet backcountry camps, our Yosemite guided hiking tours will show you the wilderness.
+We handle the backpacking permits and logistics—you focus on the experience.

 Backpacking Trips for 2026